-Unlike SyncML, the protocol used by CTP (Client TCP Push) is not transported over HTTP but it is a pure TCP/IP communication.
-Since the number of connections that CTP must support is generally very high, an IP load balancer is usually needed.
+Unlike SyncML, the protocol used by connection-oriented push is not transported over HTTP but it is a pure TCP/IP communication.
+Since the number of connections that connection-oriented push must support is generally very high, an IP load balancer (see Figure 5) is usually needed.
 This component works similarly to the web load balancer, but at the Transport level (Layer-4 load balancing).